Technologicat/unpythonic/macro_extras/README.md

 *Changed in v0.14.0.* The `macropy3` bootstrapper now takes the `-m` option, like `python3 -m mod`.
 The alternative is to specify a filename positionally, like ``python3 mod.py``.
 In either case, the bootstrapper will import the module in a special mode that pretends its `__name__ == '__main__'`, to allow using the pythonic conditional main idiom also in macro-enabled code.

-*Changed in v0.14.0.* **Support for custom Python dialects upcoming**.
-May be released as a separate project.
-Documentation will be updated closer to the release.
-For now, be aware that the `macropy3` bootstrapper is already dialect-enabled (this took 6 extra lines of code; the dependency is optional, so there's no separate `pydialect` bootstrapper).
-For a usage example, see `lispython.py` (lispy Python) and `test_lispython.py`.
-The dialect importer lives in `dialects.py`.
-See docstrings and comments for details.

 **Contents**:

  - [**Bindings**](#bindings)